 3.1 Growth performance response

 Table 2 shows the performance of finisher broilers fed graded levels of ash treated Parkia biglobosa hull meal.
 The final weight and daily weight gain of birds ranged from 1669.0g to 1501.3g and 45.5g to 43.8g, respectively; and differs significantly (P =.05) among treatments.
 Birds on T3 diet (50% ATPBH) recorded the least value compared to T2 and control diets (T1) that have similar values.
 The Feed conversion rate (FCR) is best in T3 (2.58), followed by T2 (2.61) and T1 (2.58), respectively.
-The better growth response in birds on 25% ATPBH supplemented diets that competed with birds on the control (T1) diet could infer better feed utilization due to increased endogenous digestive enzymes secretion [9], as the bioactive in ATPBH might have ratifies diets utilization and act as promoter.
+The better growth response in birds on 25% ATPBH supplemented diets that competed with birds on the control (T1) diet could infer better feed utilization due to increased endogenous digestive enzymes secretion [9], as the bioactive in ATPBH might have ratified diets utilization and act as promoter.
 In contrast, Shuaibu et al. [17] observed no significant effect (P>.05) of dietary supplementation of Parkia seed meal based diet on weight gain, feed intake and FCR in broilers.
 The disparity in observed results may be due to either geographical and species differences.

 Table 2: Growth response of finisher broilers to varying levels of ash treated Parkia hull meal.